The Mysteries Behind the Dunes of Mars: Photos

 As NASA's Curiosity rover investigates Mars dunes up close, we're beginning to scratch the surface of a larger, sandy mystery.

 How does the wind blow on Mars?
 It sounds like a simple question, but scientists are still learning a lot about how that happens.
 With few meteorological stations on the surface, one of the best

 -- vast formations that march across the Martian surface, sometimes as much as several feet per year.
+In recent months,

 for an unprecedented close-up look at these dunes to see, in great detail, how the grains of sand shift.
 Scientists are trying to figure out mysteries such as why ripples appear larger on some Martian dunes than Earth ones, and why they're of a different texture.
 Read on to explore some of the most recent findings and past observations of Mars' mysterious dunes.

 Image: This observation was imaged by Curiosity's front Hazard Avoidance Camera (Hazcam) on Sol 1184 (Dec.
 5) as it carried out a closeup investigation of dunes on the slopes of Mount Sharp.

 This is one of the first images ever of a rover next to a large dune on Mars.
 Previously, NASA Mars Exploration Rovers Spirit and Opportunity were by much smaller ripples.
 NASA is trying to learn more about how dunes, which are distinguished by steep flanks like the one pictured here, move about on Mars.
 The challenge is modelling Martian winds and sands, which are obviously not as well-known as what is found on Earth.
 Curiosity is on the lookout for evidence of sand slides,

 Image: Panoramic image of the Curiosity rover next to "Namib Dune" on Dec.
 18, 2015.